 Paella with a view!

 This popular restaurant located on the edge of Montjuic has excellent views over the port and sea.
 The menu features a variety of paellas as well as fideuàs.
-We recommend the rice dishes here, and in particular the arroz Martínez con conejo, pollo y verduras (rabbit, chicken and vegetables) or the arroz picante de pato y aceitunas Kalamata (a spicier dish with duck and olives).
-Expect a long leisurely meal here and be aware that most dishes tend to be a little on the salty side – but the ambience, views and range of menu choices makes it a great option for those site-seeing in or around the Montjüic area.
+We recommend the rice dishes here.
+The arroz Martínez con conejo, pollo y verduras (rabbit, chicken and vegetables) or the arroz picante de pato y aceitunas Kalamata (a spicier dish with duck and olives) are to die for.
+Expect a long leisurely meal and be aware that most dishes tend to be a little on the salty side.
+The ambience, views and range of menu choices makes it a great option for those site-seeing in or around the Montjuïc area.

 Always make a reservation as this place is well known to locals and international visitors alike.
 This can easily be done online via their website or Google.
 When booking, ask for a good table outside, unless the forecast is for rain (though if it’s not too heavy a downpour you might be OK under the large awnings).
 After tasting one of the best paellas in Barcelona, if you have room, the cheesecake is also divine!